jamesr1775/gamer-gifts-elixir/README.md

 5. Select New button and then select to create a new app.
 6. Give your application a name and choose a region located nearest to you.
 7. Make sure the correct repo is linked and is selecting the correct branch on your git repository.
-8. A database for the static files is required to smoother deployment to heroku.
+8. A database for the static files is required for smoother deployment to heroku.
 Setup/ Create a new AWS account here [Amazon Web Services](https://aws.amazon.com/).
     - In the search bar once logged in search for S3 and click S3 services.
     - Create a new bucket to be used for your heroku app choosing a region close to you.
     - Allow public access to this bucket before clicking create and then click create.